odelalleau/omegaconf/docs/source/usage.rst

 Custom interpolations
 ^^^^^^^^^^^^^^^^^^^^^

-You can add additional interpolation types using custom resolvers, which take strings as inputs.
+You can add additional interpolation types using custom resolvers.
-This example creates a resolver that adds 10 to the given value (note the need to cast it to `int`).
+This example creates a resolver that adds 10 to the given value (note the need to specify `variables_as_strings=False` when the resolver takes non-string inputs -- this is to preserve backward compatibility with the old behavior where resolver inputs were systematically cast to strings).

 .. doctest::

-    >>> OmegaConf.register_resolver("plus_10", lambda x: int(x) + 10)
+    >>> OmegaConf.register_resolver("plus_10", lambda x: x + 10, variables_as_strings=False)
     >>> c = OmegaConf.create({'key': '${plus_10:990}'})
     >>> c.key
     1000